TimFrenzel/slides/README.md

 The system uses GitHub Actions for automated building and deployment:
 - Builds trigger on Markdown file changes
 - Static HTML generated and deployed to GitHub Pages
-- PDF exports created for offline use
+- PDF generation available as separate, on-demand workflow

 ## Sharing and Distribution